 Pokémon Go became a cultural phenomenon in 2016 by giving everyone the chance to “catch ’em all.”
 In augmented reality (AR), you wander around your city and neighborhood to find and catch as many virtual pocket monsters as possible.

-Pokémon Go wants you to get up on your feet and venture into the real world, and it spreads different kinds of Pokémon around loosely based on your real-life location.
+Pokémon Go wants you to get up on your feet and venture into the real world by spreading different kinds of Pokémon around loosely based on your real-life location.
 In town, grass- and normal-type Pokémon will often appear.
-If you go near water or out at night, however, you’re likely to encounter water-based and psychic Pokémon, respectively.
-There’s an element of randomness involved as well; sometimes water Pokémon appear in locations without water nearby, for instance, so what you find is not entirely based on your geographical location.
+If you go near water or out at night, however, you’re likely to encounter water-based and psychic Pokémon There’s an element of randomness involved as well: Sometimes water Pokémon appear in locations without water nearby, so what you find is not entirely based on your geographical location.

-Checking your local parks is a must, because Niantic often uses these to create “nests” of specific types of Pokémon, so they’ll appear much more frequently in those places.
-What Pokémon appears at what nest rotates over time, though, so get what you need quick, because you never know when a Dratini nest might suddenly turn into a Pikachu nest.
+Checking your local parks is a must, because Niantic often uses these to create “nests” of specific types of Pokémon.
+In a nest, Pokémon will appear much more frequently.
+The location of nests and the Pokémon in them rotate over time, though, so get what you need quick.
+You never know when a Dratini nest might suddenly turn into a Pikachu nest.